 Our civil wars are the government’s peace.
 Our slavery is the government’s freedom.
 Our ignorance is the government’s strength.
 Sound familiar?

 Winston Smith, the protagonist explains how doublethink and The Ministry of Truth works:

 “To know and not to know, to be conscious of complete truthfulness while telling carefully constructed lies, to hold simultaneously two opinions which cancelled out, knowing them to be contradictory and believing in both of them; to use logic against logic, to repudiate morality while laying claim to it, to believe that democracy was impossible and that the Party was the guardian of democracy; to forget whatever it was necessary to forget, then to draw it back into memory again at the moment when it was needed: and above all, to apply the same process to the process itself.”

 “That was the ultimate subtlety: consciously to induce unconsciousness, and then, once again, to become unconscious of the act of hypnosis you had just performed.
 Even to understand the word ‘doublethink’ involved the use of doublethink.”

 But what does this have to do with Trump?

 Is “Let’s make America great again” in Trump’s context, doublethink?
-Can we really have a great America at the demise of minority groups (LGBT, Muslims, Civil Rights groups as one example) and/or the international community?
-A greater America with stronger military and police with larger, more overbearing sweeping powers?
-Trump’s doublethink on choosing political advisors?
+Can we really have a great America at the demise of minority groups or the international community?
+Is a greater America a nation with stronger military and police with larger, more overbearing sweeping powers?

 The White House removed its climate change web page.
 And the healthcare, civil rights and LGBT sections.
 Just thought you should know.